Rate-In: Information-Driven Adaptive Dropout Rates for Improved Inference-Time Uncertainty Estimation: Experiments

 \section{Experiments}

-In this section, we evaluate the effectiveness of the proposed \textbf{Rate-In} algorithm for predictive uncertainty estimation through MC simulations.
-We conduct experiments on both synthetic data and real-world medical imaging tasks, utilizing state-of-the-art pre-trained neural network architectures.
+In this section, we evaluate the effectiveness of the proposed \textbf{Rate-In} algorithm for predictive uncertainty estimation through Monte Carlo (MC) simulations.
+We test it on synthetic data and real-world medical imaging tasks with state-of-the-art pre-trained neural network architectures.
 Our evaluation focuses on three main objectives:

 \begin{enumerate}[label=(\roman*)] \item \textbf{Effectiveness of Rate-In}: Assess Rate-In's ability to improve uncertainty estimation and calibration compared to fixed or heuristic dropout rates. \item \textbf{Impact on Predictive Performance}: Determine whether dynamically adjusting dropout rates at inference time affects predictive accuracy. \item \textbf{Adaptability across Tasks and Architectures}: Demonstrate the applicability of Rate-In across different tasks and neural network architectures. \end{enumerate}